willgdjones/pydantic-ai/docs/agents.md

 #> Albert Einstein's most famous equation is (E = mc^2).
 ```

-1. Continue the conversation, without `message_history` the model would not know who "his" was referring to.
+1. Continue the conversation; without `message_history` the model would not know who "his" was referring to.

 _(This example is complete, it can be run "as is")_